UdUdof/data-analytics-projects/sql/MySQL Data Cleaning Project/README.md

 Below are some tasks I performed with **MySQL queries**.

 ### ✅ 1.
 Remove Duplicates
-I used row numbers to identify duplicates, so any row with a number greater than 1 is a duplicate
+**Action:** I used row numbers to identify duplicates, so any row with a number greater than 1 is a duplicate
 ```sql
 SELECT *,
 ROW_NUMBER() OVER(